texfaq/texfaq.github.io/FAQ-destable.md

 \usepackage{caption}
 \captionsetup[table]{position=above}
 ```
-(Note that the two ''position'' options are different: actually,
+(Note that the two "position" options are different: actually,
-''above'' and ''top'' in these contexts mean the same thing.)
+"above" and "top" in these contexts mean the same thing.)

 Doing the job yourself is pretty easy: [`topcapt`](https://ctan.org/pkg/topcapt) switches the
 values of the LaTeX2e parameters `\abovecaptionskip` (default